-B. United States Magistrate Judge

-General Comments - Vacancies or positions as U.S. Magistrates in the Southern and Eastern Districts of New York (and instructions to applicants for submission of their qualifications) are announced in the New York Law Journal as such vacancies arise.

-1. Selection Process - The judges of each U.S. District Court appoint a screening committee of attorneys and community leaders to make recommendations to them.
+C. United States Magistrate Judge General Comments - Vacancies or positions as U.S. Magistrates in the Southern and Eastern Districts of New York (and instructions to applicants for submission of their qualifications) are announced in the New York Law Journal as such vacancies arise.
+1. Selection Process The judges of each U.S. District Court appoint a screening committee of attorneys and community leaders to make recommendations to them.
 Magistrate Judges are then selected with the concurrence of a majority of the judges in the District for which the appointment is made, or by the Chief Judge of the District.
 28 U.S.C. § 631(a).

-- a) Member in good standing of the bar for five years.
-28 U.S.C. § 631(b)(1); - b) Competence to perform the duties of the office, as determined by the appointing court.
-Id. § 631(b)(2); and - c) No relationship by blood or marriage to any Judge of the District for which the appointment is made at the time of initial appointment.
-Id. § 631(b)(4). - 3.
-Term Eight years (four years for part-time Magistrate Judges).
-Id. § 631(e). - 4.
-Salary \$138,000 (full-time).
+2. Eligibility Requirements - i.
+Member in good standing of the bar of the highest Court of the State for five years.
+28 U.S.C. § 631(b)(1); - ii.
+Competence to perform the duties of the office, as determined by the appointing court.
+Id. § 631(b)(2); - iii.
+Less than seventy years of age.
+Id. § 631(d); and - iv.
+No relationship by blood or marriage to any Judge of the District for which the appointment is made at the time of initial appointment.
+Id. § 631(b)(4).
+3. Term Eight years (four years for part-time Magistrate Judges).
+Id. § 631(e).
+4. Salary \$186,852 (full-time).

-C. United States Bankruptcy Judge
+D. United States Bankruptcy Judge

 General Comments - The United States Court of Appeals appoints Bankruptcy Judges for the Southern and Eastern Districts of New York.
 28 U.S.C. § 152(a).
-Vacancies or positions are announced in the New York Law Journal and other journals as positions arise.
+Vacancies or positions are announced in the New York Law Journal, other journals, and the website for the Second Circuit as positions arise.

+1. Jurisdiction

+Bankruptcy Judges may hear and determine all cases arising in or related to Title 11 of the United States.
+28 U.S.C. § 157.

+2. Selection Process

-- 1. Jurisdiction Bankruptcy Judges may hear and determine all cases under Title 11 of the United States Code and all core proceedings. - Selection Process Appointments as Bankruptcy Judges of the Judicial Districts are made by a majority of Judges of the United States Court of Appeals for each Circuit upon the recommendation of the Judicial Conference of the United States, or by the Chief Judge of the Court of Appeals where a majority of judges cannot agree.
+Appointments as Bankruptcy Judges of the Judicial Districts are made by a majority of Judges of the United States Court of Appeals for each Circuit upon the recommendation of the Judicial Conference of the United States, or by the Chief Judge of the Court of Appeals where a majority of judges cannot agree.
 28 U.S.C. § 152(a)(1), (3).
-A screening committee of attorneys and community leaders makes recommendations for appointments. - 3.
-Term 14 years.
+A panel of circuit judges and district judges from the district where the judge will serve makes recommendations for appointments.

+3. Term

+14 years.
 28 U.S.C. § 152(a)(1).
-Removal during term only by the Judicial Council of the Second Circuit for incompetence, misconduct, neglect of duty, or physical or mental disability Id. § 152(e). - 4.
-Salary \$138,000.
+Removal during term only by the Judicial Council of the Second Circuit for incompetence, misconduct, neglect of duty, or physical or mental disability.
+Id. § 152(e).

+4. Salary

+\$186,852.